Search our entire site for the information you need.

 Read the most recent issue of our E-newsletter!

-Help us overcome our biggest challenge, the Susquehanna River crossing in Maryland!
-Read more, and please sign the petition to show your support for safe bicycle and pedestrian access across this important waterway!
+Help us overcome one of our biggest challenges, the Susquehanna River crossing in Maryland!
+Read more, and please sign the petition to show your support for safe bicycle and pedestrian access across this important waterway.

 The FCHT is the route of the ECG for about 45 miles, although the overall Farmington trail will ultimately extend a total of over 80 miles, connecting Long Island Sound all the way to Northampton, MA!
 It is both a great tourist route and a convenient transportation route.
 Of the 45 miles that the ECG is routed along, over 30 are complete as asphalt trail.
 The long transportation history (canal, then railroad, now rail-trail) of the corridor is illustrated by the remaining canal locks and railroad infrastructure, as well as plenty of modern signage inspired by “classical”railroad signs.